Bioethics Pathway Components

 - Continue working on and developing Pathway Project together with mentor.

 - Bioethics Pathway students must take at least two weeks of elective MHU602 Clinical Ethics.
 Optional to take two weeks of MHU603 Clinical Ethics Research Project.

 - Medical Humanities Pathway students may take up to four weeks of elective MHU615 Independent Creative/Research Projects in Medical Humanities and Bioethics to work on their Pathway Project.

 Attendance at Medical Humanities and/or Bioethics events/activities

-It is the expectation that all Bioethics Pathway students actively participate in the Bioethics Journal Club.
+It is the expectation that all students doing the Bioethics Pathway actively participate in the Bioethics Interest Group (BIG).
 We understand that students may have conflicts, prohibiting perfect attendance.
 Each meeting attended counts toward the required annual activities.
 Regular attendance and active participation are important.